-In a wave soldering process, bulk soldering of printed circuit boards is carried out.
+Solder bars are used in wave soldering of through-hole components which involves bulk soldering of PCBs.
 The circuit board is passed over a pan of molten solder in which a pump produces an upwelling of solder that looks like a standing wave.
-That molten solder wave is obtained by melting the solder bars.
+This molten solder wave is obtained by melting solder bars.
+The manual version of automated wave soldering is called dip soldering.
+Here, the only required equipment is a small tank containing molten solder bars.
+A PCB with mounted components is dipped manually into the tank so that the molten solder sticks to the exposed metallic areas of the board.
+The molten solder is obtained in these tanks, by putting and heating the solder bars in the tank.
 In both wave soldering and dip soldering techniques, the flux is applied separately.
-The flux is sprayed under the bottom side of a PCB that needs to be wave soldered.
+The flux is sprayed under the bottom side of a PCB that needs to be wave-soldered.

 Create an account on PCB Directory to get a range of benefits.